Ahmadoa1432/Nabtaty_web/README.md

 ﻿# Nabtaty web page
-Currently, there are 2 pages.
+There are 4 pages.
 Index.js as our homepage and about.js as our about page.
+HomePage page is our offical front page, and weatherFinder page is our API page.

+Requirements:
+You need node.js, React and next.js

-In order to run the project and check the pages, You will have to type "npm run dev"
+After you install them, in order to run the project and check the pages, You will have to type "npm run dev" in termial in the project and open the localhost link.

-Hi My name is Mohammed :D